thunderclient/thunder-client-support/README.md

 ## Import/Export
 * You can import or export Thunder Client collections data, useful to share with team mates.
 * Currently you can import collection or Environment file from **Postman** also. ( other file formats support soon.. ).
+* Submit PR for other file formats on https://github.com/rangav/thunder-imports

 ## Run Collection
 * You can test multiple requests using Collection, select `Run All` option from the collection menu.